 After the preprocessing the best combinations of models use both supervised and unsupervised data transformations before final classification.
-One of the best models starts with selection of features with high variance, next the SSV selector selects 2000 features (with respect to the class balance), then two first principal components are extracted, and finally the SVM classifier with gaussian kernel is used (also with respect to the class balance).
+One of the best models starts with selection of features with high variance, next the SSV selects 2000 features (respecting the class balance), then two first principal components are extracted (see Fig. 1), and finally the SVM classifier with gaussian kernel is used (also with respect to the class balance).
 The CV test of this model estimated the error of $12.3\% \pm 4.4\%$.

-HVS p=11 \rightarrow SSV 2000+balance Test opport 12 10% \rightarrow PCA 2 \rightarrow SVM Gaussian C=50 1est error: 15.170
+HVS p=11 \rightarrow SSV 2000+balance Test owners 12 107 \rightarrow PCA 2 \rightarrow SVM Gaussian C=50 1est enor: 15.1%

-Similar results can be obtained with p = 8 for the high variance selection or with SSV based selection of 1500 features.
+Similar results can be obtained with p=8 for the high variance selection or with SSV based selection of 1500 features.

-4.4 Gisette
+4.4 Gisette (handwritten digits)